 Fraud prevention solutions for FinTech companies: tried-and-tested technologies and approaches

-In this section, we outline which technologies a fraud prevention solution must have to effectively fight fraud and discuss how companies themselves should contribute to lowering the chance of fraud attacks being successful.
+In this section, we outline which technologies our financial software development company uses to effectively fight fraud and discuss how companies themselves should contribute to lowering the chance of fraud attacks being successful.

 Technologies to use in advanced anti-fraud solutions